 - CCP will discourage and make efforts to prevent gatherings of any size, whether on campus or off-campus, and communicate clearly to students that they should avoid such gatherings.
 In situations where gathering of persons cannot be avoided, CCP will enforce strict mask wearing and distancing.
 In the event indoor gatherings take place, they will be limited to 15% of maximum occupancy, or in accordance with current City guidelines.
-Masks and social distancing must be maintained and no food or beverage will be permitted.
+Masks and social distancing must be maintained, and food or beverage will be discouraged.

-- CCP will close gathering spaces such as game rooms and student lounges.
+- CCP will limit gathering spaces such as game rooms and student lounges.
 Social distancing and masking will be required in those spaces that remain open.

 - Dining halls will have restricted occupancy so that diners are at least 6 feet apart and will offer “to go” meal options.
 Buffet or self-serve options will be prohibited.

-- Students who are in between classes will be encouraged to wait outside or in designated areas in the Library Learning Commons.
+- Students who are in between classes will be encouraged to wait outside or in designated areas such as the Library Learning Commons.

 - Work/Learn Remote Policies